Toyota rolls out first battery electric car in cautious debut as rivals go full-throttle

 "It's a strategy I am not that fond of.
 It does signal that Toyota is taking the home market a little bit for granted."

-Toyota said in December it would commit 8 trillion yen ($62 billion) to electrify its cars by 2030.
+Toyota said in December it would commit 8 trillion yen (US$62 billion) to electrify its cars by 2030.

 Toyota aims to lease 5,000 of the SUVs in the current financial year - around the same amount of EVs that analysts estimate Tesla sold in Japan last year.